-There is no legal reason that stops you applying for a new job while you are bankrupt.
+There is no legal reason why you should not apply for a new job while you are bankrupt.
 However if you do it is important to check the application forms for questions about insolvency.

 If you are asked whether you are currently Bankrupt or Insolvent it is best to be honest.
-A potential employer can check your name against the insolvency register very easily if this is important to them.
+A potential employer can easily check your name against the insolvency register if it is important to them.

 You may not be asked anything about your bankruptcy during the interview process.
 However if you are subsequently offered the job you need to check your employment contract.